 Aside from its power, run time, and control, this tool’s ergonomics are among the best we tested.
 The Ego weighs about 10 pounds, so it wasn’t the lightest, but it was still very easy to manage due to its nice balance.
 With the cutting head out front and the battery to the rear, the weight is evenly distributed, making it easy to fall into a smooth back-and-forth rhythm while clearing flat areas.
 In tighter spots the Ego was not heavy enough to be awkward while I shifted my grip around.
 If the weight gets to be too much, Ego has conveniently provided a clip on the shaft that can accept a shoulder strap (not included).

 The Ego is a dual-line unit, meaning that two strings extend from the cutting head, and it comes equipped with a 0.095-inch trimmer line, which is on the thicker side and contributes to the trimmer’s cutting ability (a wide variety of 0.095 string is available).
-It can accept smaller lines, which, as Ego told us “will actually increase the run time, but it will go through line, because the thinner the line, the more breakage.”
+This Ego can accept smaller lines, which, as a company rep told us “will actually increase the run time, but it will go through line, because the thinner the line, the more breakage.”
 All of the more-powerful units we tested were dual-line cutters.

 If the string breaks while trimming with the Ego, the tool has an easy bump-feed line advance.
 Simply tap the bottom of the trimmer head against the ground, and a length of string is fed from an internal spool housed inside it.
 A small blade on the underside of the debris shield then cuts the end of the string to the proper length.
 The spool can hold about 15 feet of string, so you’ll have a constant supply, which is essential for longer or more aggressive trimming sessions.
 Most of the tested trimmers had similar systems, but some models, like the Worx 56-volt, have an automatic advance that feeds about a half inch of line each time the trimmer is turned on.
 This makes an annoying clicking noise every time the tool is started up and left little bits of trimmer string on the driveway.
 Also, some trimmers accept only 16 inches of string at a time, which requires much more down time if the string breaks.
 We feel bump feed is a far more convenient, nearly essential option, because without it you’re constantly having to stop and reload.

-Loading the Ego’s string is a simple process that takes only a few minutes and should very rarely be necessary if the trimmer sees only intermittent use: Take apart the trimmer head (no tools required), divide about 15 feet of string in half and wind it onto the spool in two different channels (one for each cutting end).
+Loading the Ego’s string is a simple process that takes only a few minutes and should very rarely be necessary if the trimmer sees only intermittent use: Take apart the trimmer head (which the ST1502-F’s rapid reload head should make even easier than with the ST1502-S we originally tested), divide about 15 feet of string in half and wind it onto the spool in two different channels (one for each cutting end).
 After correctly placing the strings in specific outlet ports, pop the head back on the tool body and that’s it.

 Like anything, the Ego is not perfect, but none of the drawbacks come close to offsetting all of the good that the tool provides.